zuozhenggh/learning-library/data-management-library/oracle-machine-learning/fraud-adw-apex/intro/intro.md

     ![](images/open-adw.png)

-6. Select the compartment assigned to you from the <left menu> and then click the ADW instance.
+6. Select the compartment assigned to you from the **List Scope menu** and then click the ADW instance.

     ![](images/select-compartment.png)